Prednisolone and Gentamicin

 Hypersensitivity: Angioedema, hypersensitivity reaction

-Ophthalmic: Allergic conjunctivitis, burning sensation of eyes, eye discharge, eye irritation, eye pain, foreign body sensation of eye, increased lacrimation, ocular edema, ocular hyperemia, stinging sensation in eyes, superficial punctate keratitis, visual impairment
+Ophthalmic: Allergic conjunctivitis, blurred vision, burning sensation of eyes, eye discharge, eye irritation, eye pain, foreign body sensation of eye, increased lacrimation, ocular edema, ocular hyperemia, stinging of eyes, superficial punctate keratitis, visual impairment

 Concerns related to adverse effects:

-• Cataract surgery patients: Use following cataract surgery may delay healing or increase the incidence of bleb formation.
+• Cataracts: Prolonged use of corticosteroids may result in posterior subcapsular cataract formation.
+Use following cataract surgery may delay healing or increase the incidence of bleb formation.

 • Contact lens wearers: Some products contain benzalkonium chloride which may be absorbed by soft contact lenses; contact lenses should not be worn during treatment of ophthalmologic infections.